 The design is shaped by the aims and objectives established as part of the park masterplan and also guided by the principles of the Fernhill Park & Gardens Sustainable Development Strategy.
 The overarching approach to the park development is light touch.
 This implies working with the natural topography of the site, protecting and enhancing the existing site features, minimising impermeable surfaces, maximising the opportunities for planting, prioritising sustainable travel, particularly walking and cycling and the use of soft engineering solutions.

 The works will include the provision of service runs to future proof the site for subsequent stages of development including wind turbines, photovoltaic panels and other renewable energy elements.
 These investments will help to achieve a near zero energy status for Fernhill Park & Gardens.
 Further information on the Fernhill Park & Gardens Sustainable Development Strategy can be found at the following link: (https://www.dlrcoco.ie/sites/default/files/atoms/files/fernhill_sustainability_strategy.pdf

-Other notable works to be undertaken in 2019/2020 includes extensive native woodland planting proposed throughout the rear fields which will help to achieve the targets and actions from the dlr Climate Change Action Plan 2019-2024.
+Other notable works to be undertaken in 2020 include extensive native woodland planting proposed throughout the rear fields which will help to achieve the targets and actions from the dlr Climate Change Action Plan 2019-2024.